ABOUT THE CANDIDATE

 3. Would you support the federal government cancelling the Trans Mountain pipeline expansion to fight climate change?

-Despite the demand for alternative sources of energy global demand for oil is expected to keep rising for decades.
+Among other things, that bill requires projects to be analyzed based on ‘the intersection of sex and gender with other identity factors.’
+Despite the emergence of alternative sources of energy, global demand for oil is expected to keep rising for several decades.

 4. Should Ottawa provide cash incentives to parents for fully vaccinating children, including vaccination against COVID, flu, measles, etc.?